SiLab-Bonn/asiclab/ansible.md

 to do list:

+- create user and tools directory
+- mount NFS directories (fstab and mount -a)
+- connect to LDAP, test users?
+-

-on each machine, change the
+on each machine, change the BIOS to boot from SSD, make sure BIOS is UEFI, ensure AHCI boot is on, and make sure Wake-on-lan is enabled

 enable location services